 He needs to call on the DOJ to turn over those documents unredacted.

-I've talked to people all across the board, both, you know, across uh Capitol Hill.
+Now, if there are names of particular assets utilized by the intelligence community, then, okay, I've talked to people all across the board, both, you know, across Capitol Hill.

-But they need the full access to the documents unredacted for the most part, to see the process by which the Department of Justice and the FBI went to the Fisk Court and got this secret court to approve all of this surveillance on Carter Page.
+They can redact those names, but they need the full access to the documents unredacted for the most part to see the process by which the Department of Justice and the FBI went to the Fisk court and got this secret court to approve all of this surveillance on Carter Page.

-Because remember, even though Carter Page was never really a part of of the transition team, he never was, he was a volunteer on the campaign.
+Because remember, even though Carter Page was never really a part of the transition team, he never was.

 He served a very little time, but it's the access, right?

-And then those people become trapped in this drag net.
+And then those people become trapped in this dragnet.

-And if they can go reach out to them, then they can basically listen in to the people that they're talking to.
+And if they can go reach out to them, then they can basically listen into the people that they're talking to.

-So how far did this drag net go?
+So how far did this dragnet go?

 And they have never shown any evidence whatsoever that the Trump campaign was conspiring or anything with the Russians.